 Summary: In Baby Step #1, you built a basic emergency fund, setting aside enough money to prevent a sudden economic setback — like an unexpected car repair — from spiraling out of control.
 But you also need to think about whether your finances can withstand a more prolonged setback, such as losing your job because of a global pandemic.

 Does it make sense?
 I have a couple of thoughts about this particular Baby Step.

 - Six months is a lot of money for beginners to set aside, and it may be more than you actually need.
 Analyze your situation and your risk, and make sure you’re taking everything into consideration.

 - For most people, the biggest risk is losing a job.
 So it’s important to analyze just how big a risk that represents in your particular situation.
 Are you in a field where you can easily replace your job if your company announces layoffs, or would you have trouble replacing your current level of income?
 If you have low risk, you may be able to get by with just three months of expenses tucked away.

 - Building an emergency fund and investing don’t have to be exclusive to one another.
 It’s possible to do both.
 So, again — if you have a 401(K) match, I would contribute up to that match and build your emergency fund at the same time.

 - Make it a challenge.
 Try to do it fast, because that speed will help you avoid you giving up.
 Set a goal and make it aggressive.

 - Take up a side hustle that has big potential.
-You can make a lot of progress in a few months with these side hustle ideas.
+You can make a lot of progress in a few months with these side hustles.
 This is one of the single best ways to make headway on this baby step, as it’s often easier than trying to cut your living expenses.